Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 **Custom move**: When you **make excuses to the family for something to do with monster hunting**, roll +Charm.

-- On a 10+, you smooth over things but you might need to [[help out]] with some chores in the near future.
+- On a 10+, you smooth over things but you might need to [[Help Out]] with some chores in the near future.
 - On a 7-9, they know you aren’t telling the whole truth.
 You smooth over things for now, but you’ll need to make an effort to be seen as the good kid.
 Also, take -1 the next time you roll this move.
 - On a miss, they catch you out.
 You’re in big trouble!